Los Angeles Angels (60-62) vs Tampa Bay Rays (73-50)

 Angels Preview & Projected Starter

-Los Angeles moved to 60-62 after losing to Tampa.
-The Angels suffered another late-game loss last night, and they’ll attempt to regroup thru two contests on Saturday.
+Los Angeles moved to 59-61 after dropping two of three to Texas.
+The Angels trip didn't go well, and after dropping four of six to the Astros and Rangers, they’ll look to avoid another series loss here at home.
 The LAA offense is scoring 4.16 runs per game, while batting .257, with a .333 on-base percentage.
 The pitching staff carries a 4.43 ERA, with a 1.36 WHIP.

 Angels Player Trends & Props